PEOPLE: Howard McLaren on Antoine de Paris, knowing your heritage, and finding inspiration in your surroundings

+Over the course of his career, Howard McLaren has worked as creative director for brands including Toni & Guy and Bumble & Bumble.
 Currently based in Miami, he is at the helm of R+Co, which he co-founded alongside industry stalwarts Garren and Thom Priano.
 We spoke to him about inspirations, creativity and the importance of knowing your heritage.

 Would you say that documentation and research are vital for a young hairdresser?
 Absolutely.
 It’s important to know your heritage, your past.
-Hair is a strong visual symbol, representative of cultures around the world.
+Hair is a strong visual symbol, representative and indicative of cultures around the world.
 Growing up in Glasgow, we had teddy boys, mods, rockers, and all these subcultures were really identified by the hairstyles.
-Kids these days, love nostalgia, and these iconic hairstyles from different eras always pop up again, but re-interpreted, modernised versions.
+Millennials, and kids these days, love nostalgia, and these iconic hairstyles from different eras always pop up again, but re-interpreted, modernised versions.
 That’s why I think it’s important for hairdressers, and anybody who’s in the fashion business to understand and know their history, you HAVE to do the research.
 You might not use half of it but you need to have the ability to communicate well and have a solid understanding of the long history which has come before you.

 Who is your hair icon?
 Back in 1987, around the time I left Paris, I saw a photograph of the back of a woman’s head, really really beautiful, which was actually the inspiration for Bumble & Bumble, we essentially based the whole brand on this image.
 It was just a very simple, almost liquid looking hairstyle.
 I did a bit of research and found out it was by a hairdresser called Antoni Cierplikowski, better known now as Antoine de Paris.
 He was a Polish hairdresser who moved to Paris in 1901, and became the king of French hairdressing.
 To me he was the original punk rocker.
 He would dye his hair blue, dye his poodles blue to match, he designed a car, apparently he even slept in a glass coffin!